Navigate to Design Manager

 Code your template

 Next, you will need to write the HTML for your page or email template.
 Your HubSpot code editor auto-indents, highlights your HTML syntax, and closes your tags for you.

 Click Publish Changes to publish the template or HTML file.

 You will be prompted to choose whether or not you'd like this template to be available for selection by content creators.
 Unchecking Make this template available for new content allows you to save an HTML file without HubSpot's required template tags, but it also won't be available as an option for content creators.
 This is useful, for example, if you're creating a global section to include in another template file.

 Once you have your structural HTML written, if you were to try to publish your HTML coded template, you would see an error message indicating that your code is missing required HubL tags.
 HubL tags connect your code to HubSpot's settings and content editor.
 You can learn about the required template variables here and HubL module tags here.

 Clone to file

 An alternative to coding from scratch is cloning one of HubSpot's templates to file.
 Cloning a template to file gives you access to a template's HTML/HubL and is a great way to reverse engineer a HubSpot template that you have constructed.
-To clone a template to file choose Actions > Clone to file.
+To clone a template to file, choose Actions > Clone to file in the upper left-hand corner of your template in the design manager.
 Next, name the file with a .html extension.